Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/faces.rst

    :Menu:      :menuselection:`Faces --> Poke Face`

-Splits each selected faces into a triangle fan, create a new center vertex and create triangles between original face edges and new center vertex.
+Splits each selected faces into a triangle fan, creating a new center vertex and triangles between the original face edges and new center vertex.
 The *Offset* can be used to make spikes or depressions.

 Poke Offset